 Assistance in Course Work and Writing

 Students occasionally work with others or receive assistance in various aspects of their course work.
 Students should be very clear about how they are working with others and what types of assistance, if any, they are receiving.
 Students should disclose to their professors any plans for outside professional assistance on editing, statistical work, or other matters central to completing their work.
-The student's professor may approve only those kinds and levels of assistance that support, rather than supplant, the student's research, writing and learning.
+The student’s professor may approve only those kinds and levels of assistance that support, rather than supplant, the student’s research, writing and learning.
 If assistance has been approved, then the student must specify what sort of assistance they received and from whom on the paper in question, upon submission.
-The goal of this oversight is to preserve the status of the work as the student's own genuine intellectual product.
-Students should remember that the Gutman Library Academic Writing and Research Services is available to assist them with assessing and editing their own work.
+The goal of this oversight is to preserve the status of the work as the student’s own genuine intellectual product.
+Students should remember that the Gutman Library Writing and Communications Lab is available to assist them with assessing and editing their own work.
 This assistance has been sanctioned by HGSE.

 Dual Submission of Papers